 003 Between iota and void

-This note deals primarily with the first two propositions of Logos specification.
+This note deals primarily with the first two propositions of standard discourse in Logos.
 Everything is either void — the infinitely large (infinity at its finest, you can think of it as absence of definition), some thing which is precisely not void— iota, the infinitely small (the notion of